 Statewide Gear Rules

 Caution: The requirements below are the minimum established by law.
-The addition of weights to traps is advised and currents in some locations may also require the use of additional buoys to prevent the equipment from being lost.
-Refer to the individual species listings for seasons and other harvest rules.
+The addition of weights to traps is advised and currents in some locations may also require the use of additional buoys and extra line to prevent the equipment from being lost.
+Refer to the individual species listings (Crab Rules; Shrimp Rules; and Shellfish/Seaweed Species Rules) for seasons and other harvest rules.
 Not all shellfish gear sold in Washington meet the specifications shown on this page.
 Verify that your pot meets these requirements prior to use.

 Crab, shrimp, and crawfish may be harvested using pots, by hand, or with a dipnet.
 Hand operated instruments may not penetrate the shell.
 Additional rules for pot use apply.